kp101/Wellness-Monitor/README.md

 ## Organization

 In each folder, there is a type of IoT device which will be used to collect movements. .
-Only one type of IoT device is sufficient.
+It is necessary and sufficient to choose only one type of device.
+Most have bonus features such as environmental sensor, display, audio out, camera.
+Some have more features than others.
+A generic Raspberry Pi is the most flexible but most complicated.

+> [!TIP]
+> The most cost efficient is the RaspberryPi Pico 2W ~ $10 CAD, mmWave ~ $5 CAD, plus an old phone charger and an mqtt online broker for remote monitoring.
+Start here.

 The different types of devices have different advantages, e.g. Adafruit esp32 feather s3 is great for extended battery operations with deepsleep mode. e.g. gathering only temperature/pressure/humidity.
 Others have STEMMA/QT connecting to bme688 easily without soldering.
 For ease of maintainence, Micropython with a pico 2W is the most simple.
-The least cost is the RaspberryPi Pico 2W ~ $10 CAD, mmWave ~ $5 CAD, plus an old phone charger with microusb connector is sufficient.

 >[!TIP]
 >Environmental sensors are optional.
 They can be used to report temperature, pressure, humidity and voc.